lino-network/lino/docs/changelog/upgrade2-ida.md

 ## Concept
 ---
-**MiniDollar**: Introduce types.MiniDollar as the unit of IDA.
+**MiniDollar**: Introduce types.MiniDollar as the unit of consensus price of Lino.
 One MiniDollar is 10^(-8) USD.
-It is the basic unit of IDA.
 Internally it is a sdk.Int.

+**MiniIDA**: Introduce types.MiniIDA as the unit of IDA.
+One MiniIDA = 10^5 IDA.

 ## Changes to Post
 ---

 1. Simplify post struct, remove unused fields.
 2. Remove view/upvote/report tx.
-3. Storage use MustUnmarshalBinaryLengthPrefixed as cosmos modules.
+3. Storage use MustUnmarshalBinaryLengthPrefixed, same as cosmos modules.

 ### Minors